This is one time the crew of New York actually did something right.

 Back with more after this.

-As I mentioned, a bunch of Democrats went down to Club Gitmo, ladies and gentlemen, Ellen Tosher, California, Walnut Creek.
+As I mentioned, a bunch of Democrats went down to Club Gitmo, ladies and gentlemen.

 Big lib.

-But she fears the U.S. is sending suspects to other countries.
+And she says she's satisfied with conditions at Gitmo, but she fears the U.S. is sending suspects to other countries.

-Go to you want to see some real gulags, you can find them in Cuba, Senator Durbin, and they're being run by Fidel Castro.
+You can find them in Cuba, Senator Durbin, and they're being run by Fidel Castro.

-All right, to the phone.
+All right, to the phones.

-You know who else is with her was that wizard from Houston.
+You know, who else is with her was that wizard from Houston.

 What's her name?

-Here's uh Michael in Los Angeles.
+Here's Michael in Los Angeles.

 Hello, sir.